Learn more about the AFTRA Retirement Plan with the following Frequently Asked Questions and answers.

 When and how to apply for your pension

-This is a federal regulation requirement.
+A. This is a federal regulation requirement.
 The AFTRA Retirement Fund will send you a notification at the proper time.
-Please make sure your mailing address is up to date with AFTRA H&R. Failure to receive these benefits at that time may expose you to adverse tax consequences.
+Please make sure your mailing address is up to date with the Fund.
+Failure to receive these benefits at that time may expose you to adverse tax consequences.
 Please consult with your financial advisor on this matter if you choose not to apply.

-Call a Participant Services counselor at 1-800-562-4690 to request a pension analysis at least three months before you plan to begin receiving your pension.
+A. Call a Participant Services counselor at (800) 562-4690 to request a pension analysis at least three months before you plan to begin receiving your pension.
 A detailed benefit projection of all available options and a Pension Application will then be mailed to you.
-It is important to review all the documents and discuss your options with a financial advisor.
+It is important to review all the documents and discuss your options with a financial adviser.
 Once you have chosen an option, submit the completed application to begin receiving pension benefits.
-You also may be required to file information necessary to determine benefit rights.

 To ensure your pension benefits are computed accurately, you are required to provide proof of age for yourself, as well as your beneficiary.
 If you are married, a copy of your marriage certificate must be submitted.
 Please note if your marital status differs from what we have on file, you will be required to provide us with proof of your current status.
 This may entail submitting a marriage certificate, divorce decree or Qualified Domestic Relations Order.
 If you would like to verify the marital status we have on file for you, please contact a Participant Services counselor.